Yes, you need a website.

 Don’t let excuses hinder your success.

 Get the website you need to grow your business.
-Contact us today!
+Start today!

 Honor Flight Tallahassee

 This is our get acquainted stage.
 We’ll figure out your “wants v. needs” to make sure we understand your goals for this project and for your brand as well.
 We will discuss the project scope of work, timeline, responsibilities for both parties, and the dreaded “B” word…budget.
 During this discovery phase, you’ll have the chance to share examples of your favorite sites, various competitor sites, and other personal “likes and dislikes” about the web.

 Once we know the scope of the project, we can move onto developing the sitemap.
 Building a website without a sitemap is akin to building a house without a blueprint.
 It is the foundation upon which your entire site rests.
 It describes the relationship between the various pages and the content which, in turn, helps the search engines understand who you are and what you do.

 A wireframe is the skeletal framework of your internet site.
 Using pencil drawings or sketches, the web designer creates a mockup that determines the page layout.
 The wireframe acts as a guide for how the site will ultimately look.

 Now that some of the architecture and content are in place, we can create visual sketches, or comps, which mimic the actual web page.
 Hidden from public view, these comps will be posted to a behind-the-scenes page so that you can peruse the site structure and suggest revisions based upon your brand requirements.

 Once you approve the visual design, the files are saved as gif, jpg, or png files and built into template pages.
 These pages end up being the underpinning of your final website.
 Integration is time consuming.
 Hours upon hours are spent testing the site to ensure that it works on a number of different browsers and platforms.
 It is also during the Integration stage that you will submit all of your content, both imagery and copy, to be incorporated into the final product.